Frequently Asked Questions

 See our DNA Testing page for all the details on DNA tests and databases for Chinese adoptees to use.

 • 23andMe is the commercial DNA database that has the most Chinese adoptees, so we recommend you start with this one.
 You might find an adopted sibling or close cousin!
-Once you have your results, download your raw DNA file to other autosomal (SNP) databases—with GEDmatch being your first priority (it has nearly 1,100 Chinese birth families).
+Once you have your results, download your raw DNA file to other autosomal (SNP) databases—with GEDmatch being your first priority (it has over 1,200 Chinese birth families).
 If finances allow, order an AncestryDNA kit so you can enter their database.
 Read all about the DNA testing and database options here.

 If you have a paternity (STR) lab report (from a lab like LabCorp), you can upload it for free to Help For Family Reunion (HFFR)’s database.
 If you are ever in China, we suggest considering giving your blood at a police database so you can enter their National database.
 Further details can be found here.